The 17 Best Basketball Movies of All Time

 Stars: Tupac Shakur, Marlon Wayans

-A gritty portrait of streetball culture and temptation.
-The film is elevated by its emotional intensity, iconic soundtrack, and Tupac’s magnetic presence.
+A sharp depiction of streetball culture and its temptations, the movie is made more powerful by its emotional intensity, iconic soundtrack, and Tupac's captivating presence.

 15. Space Jam